 Instead, your fridge uses ammonia in liquid form via tubes in the cooling unit.
 There’s also an electric heating unit and a gas flame within.

 Unfortunately, whether from age, misuse, or just a plain ol’ case of bad luck, the components of your fridge can stop working.
 Sometimes they get clogged up and other times they simply break down.
+Wondering if it’s safe tow a travel trailer while the propane fridge inside of it is running?
+Here, you can find an article we wrote answering the commonly asked question.

 I hope these six troubleshooting tips above provided enough guidance for you to be proactive with your fridge issues and try to fix them yourself.
 Remember, if a job ever seems too big for you, or the issue is more severe than you thought, feel free to bring your fridge to the pros.
 You’ll be glad you did.